How to Tap Into Video Games Advertising and Win?

 However, if you need a universal tool to attract customers or a way to increase brand awareness, then mobile is undoubtedly the best choice.

 So it turns out that a huge percentage of players mostly use smartphones to access online video games.
 To be precise, in a 2022 survey, 70% of gamers in the United States said they use a smartphone to access video games.
-The second and third most popular were PCs and game consoles, correspondingly.
+The second and third most popular were PCs and gaming consoles, correspondingly.

 Therefore, one of the most universal and profitable options will be in-game advertising on mobile devices.
 You can learn more about trends and the most popular games of 2022-2030 here.